GitSchoolHub/CIS-3100---Advanced-Novel-Search/README.md

 ## ✨ Project Overview

 This repository contains the full documentation and a working UI/UX wireframe for a proposed **Advanced Novel Search Engine Finder**.
-The project aims to solve the problem of poor book discoverability and inaccurate tagging systems prevalent across existing web novel and book cataloging sites.
+The project aims to solve the problem of poor book discoverability and inaccurate tagging systems prevalent across existing web novel and book cataloging sites, as detailed in the **Business Model**.

 The core solution is an advanced search interface and a defined business/product strategy for implementing a comprehensive, structured tagging system.